elaineay/listprod-catalogue-cjs/README.md

 ### Installing Commerce.js

 Use our Commerce.js SDK to access the Chec API data from your application.
 Installing Commerce.js will require using either your "Public Key" or "Sandbox Public Key".
-As mentioned in step 2 of setup, read more about their usages [here](https://commercejs.com/docs/overview/getting-started.html).
+As mentioned in step 1 of Chec setup, read more about their usages [here](https://commercejs.com/docs/overview/getting-started.html).

 *Choose either one of the installation methods:*